zabbix/zabbix/templates/db/cassandra_jmx/README.md

-# Template DB Apache Cassandra by JMX
+# Apache Cassandra by JMX

 ## Overview